-The content of a Phase Biodiversity Gain Plan is intended to be more limited than an Overall Biodiversity Gain Plan focusing on a phase's contribution to biodiversity net gain and tracking progress towards the overall biodiversity gain objective for the entire development.
+The content of a Phase Biodiversity Gain Plan is intended to be more limited in scope than an Overall Biodiversity Gain Plan, instead of detailing the overall strategy (like the Overall Plan), the Phase plan focusses on a phase's contribution to biodiversity net gain and confirming progress towards the overall biodiversity gain objective for the entire development.
 It must include the following matters:

-- the post-development biodiversity value of the onsite habitat for the phase of the development - the post-development biodiversity value of the onsite habitat for each other phase of development (whether begun or otherwise) - any registered offsite biodiversity gain allocated to the development and the biodiversity value of that gain for the development prior to submission of the phase plan - any registered offsite biodiversity gain which is proposed to be allocated to the development and the biodiversity value of that gain in relation to the development - any biodiversity credits purchased for the development prior to submission of the phase plan - any biodiversity credits proposed to be purchased for the development; and - the strategy for meeting the biodiversity gain objective if there is a change in the information provided compared with the approved Overall Biodiversity Gain Plan and the reasons for departing from the Overall Plan's strategy.
+- the post-development biodiversity value of the onsite habitat for the phase of the development (which is the subject of the Plan); - the post-development biodiversity value of the onsite habitat for each other phase of development (whether begun or otherwise); - any registered offsite biodiversity gain allocated to the entire development and the biodiversity value of that gain for the development prior to submission of the phase plan; - any registered offsite biodiversity gain which is proposed to be allocated to the entire development and the biodiversity value of that gain in relation to the development; - any biodiversity credits purchased for the entire development prior to submission of the phase plan; and - any biodiversity credits proposed to be purchased for the entire development.

-The Phase Biodiversity Gain must also include the following further information:
+The Phase Biodiversity Gain Plan must also include the following further information:

-- the name and address of the person completing and submitting the plan - a description of the development and planning permission reference number - post-development plans for the phase of development showing the location of existing onsite habitat and drawn to an identified scale and showing the direction of North - a completed biodiversity metric calculation tool stating the publication date and version number of the biodiversity metric used and showing the calculation of the predevelopment and post-development biodiversity values - information about the steps taken or to be taken to minimise the adverse effect of the phase of development on the biodiversity of the onsite habitat - arrangements for the maintenance and monitoring of significant onsite habitat enhancements - a description of how the Biodiversity Gain Hierarchy will be followed and where to the extent any actions in that hierarchy are not followed, the reasons if not (except for irreplaceable habitats): and - where irreplaceable habitat is part of the development, the arrangements for compensation for any impact from the development on this irreplaceable habitat.
+- name and address of the person completing, and (if different) the person submitting the plan; - description of the development and planning permission reference number (which the person submitting the plan considers is relevant to the phase of development); - post-development plans for the phase of development showing the location of existing onsite habitat (including any irreplaceable habitats) and drawn to an identified scale and showing the direction of North; - a completed biodiversity metric calculation tool(s) stating the publication date of the biodiversity metric used and showing the calculation of the pre-development and post-development biodiversity values; - information about the steps taken or to be taken to minimise the adverse effect of the phase of development on the biodiversity of the onsite habitat; - arrangements for the maintenance and monitoring of significant onsite habitat enhancements; - a description of how the Biodiversity Gain Hierarchy will be followed and where to the extent any actions in that hierarchy are not followed, the reasons if not (except for irreplaceable habitats); and - a description of any irreplaceable habitat on the land to which the plan relates which exist on the relevant date, and any part of the development for which planning permission is granted where the onsite habitat of that part is irreplaceable habitat arrangements for compensation for any impact the development has on the biodiversity of the irreplaceable habitat.

-(Taken directly from PPG 053)
+(Taken directly from PPG 060)